HCL

 Buying Makes Sense If:

-For most homeowners in 2026, buying with a solar loan is the sweet spot — no money down, you own the system, you get the tax credit, and your savings exceed a lease within 5–7 years.
+For most homeowners in 2026, buying with a solar loan is still the sweet spot — no money down, you own the system, and your savings exceed a lease within roughly 6–9 years.
+That crossover used to come faster; the 30% federal credit that accelerated it expired for systems completed after 2025, so ownership takes a little longer to pull ahead.
 Cash buyers save the most overall, but tying up $20,000 isn't feasible for everyone.

 Whatever route you choose, get quotes from at least 3–4 solar companies and compare the total cost over 25 years — not just the monthly payment.
 That's where the real picture becomes clear.
 For other energy-saving upgrades, browse our HVAC system comparison guide.